Vic Davalillo: Comeback in the majors

-Davalillo is remembered for his clutch pinch-hitting performance against the Philadelphia Phillies in Game 3 of the 1977 National League Championship Series.
-Trailing the Phillies 5–3 with 2 outs in the 9th inning, he spearheaded a three-run rally, when he surprised the Phillies by beating out a perfectly executed drag bunt.
+Davalillo's pinch-hitting talent played a prominent role in the Dodgers' come-from-behind victory in Game 3 of the 1977 National League Championship Series against the Philadelphia Phillies.
+Trailing the Phillies 5–3 with 2 outs in the 9th inning, he spearheaded a three-run rally by surprising the Phillies defense with a perfectly executed drag bunt.
 Manny Mota drove Davalillo home with a double, then scored on a single by Davey Lopes to tie the game.
 The Dodgers eventually won the game and went on to win Game 4 to clinch the National League championship.

 In the 1977 World Series against the New York Yankees, Davalillo made three pinch-hitting appearances, driving home one run with a single as the Dodgers lost the series in six games.

 At the age of 42 in 1978, Davalillo hit for a .312 average as a pinch hitter for the Dodgers as they once again claimed the National League pennant before losing to the New York Yankees for a second consecutive year in the 1978 World Series.